Toloka/docs/en/template-builder/templates/text-recognition.md

     "theme": "info",
     "content": {
       "type": "view.text",
-      "content": "Look at the photo and find a sign with the business's name."
+      "content": "Look at the photo and find a sign with the business name."
     }
   }
   ```